Off the Beaten Track

 Yes, all that to look forward to, but notice that the couch is number one on the list.

-When Ben and I stayed at the B and B in Yosemite, I was bust nesting – unpacking and looking in cupboards – and I heard a call out from the living room, “Honey, come in here.”
+When Ben and I stayed at the B and B in Yosemite, I was busy nesting – unpacking and looking in cupboards – and I heard a call out from the living room, “Honey, come in here.”
 When I got there, Ben was sitting on a big, lumpy, seen better days couch with his arms outstretched.
 “Look, Honey, we have a couch.
 Come sit with me.”
 And I did, and we sat for quite some time on that big, lumpy, see better days couch, enjoying the simple pleasure of snuggling up on it together.

 That is why it is first.